Politicians will not save your children – but parents can

 - This is not a budget issue.
 President Bill Clinton funded 100,000 cops in 1994 and the vast majority went into the schools as “community officers.”
 Law enforcement can be both “community officers” while at the same time ready to eliminate the devil if they entered a school to harm our most precious possessions.
 If your local school or government can’t help with funding (trust me, they can) then it’s time for parents to take control and walk a beat if they have to.

 - Law enforcement must do their job.
 Yes there is equipment and training that should have already happened but we also play a huge educational role for schools.
 We should be testing these buildings, training teachers and making sure that every school is protected appropriately.
-And if a school refuses, we should make it public so the parents know how derelict their school is.
+And if a school refuses or fails, we should make it public so the parents know how derelict their school is.

 Act Now